1. Class-Based Programs

 Delivery Method: Pick the Edu-Kits up in person at the Ernie Radbourne Pavilion in Muskoseepi Park

 - *Please note* An additional $50.00 deposit must be paid at the time of pick up.
 The deposit will be reimbursed once the Edu-Kit is returned and all of the kit’s contents are accounted for and in good condition

 How to book: Contact email@example.com

-Students explore colored materials, learning about different colours, how they are created, what happens when they are mixed and how they can be transferred from one material to another.
-Students learn to distinguish and describe colours and work with a variety of materials to create, modify and apply colours.
+Learn about how different colours are created, what happens when they are mixed and how they can be transferred from one material to another by exploring and learning about different colours in this kit.
+Students will learn how to distinguish between and describe colours while working with a variety of materials to create, modify and apply colours.

 Students use a variety of tools and simple techniques to build things for specific purposes.
-Their tasks may require that a bridge be built, a model lookout tower be constructed, or a water container be made, all from available materials.
-Through these projects, students learn the value of safety and good workmanship and that different materials and designs can be used to obtain the same result.
+Their tasks may require that a bridge be built, a model lookout tower be constructed or a water container be made, all from available materials!
+Students will learn the value of safety, good workmanship and that different materials/designs can be used to obtain the same result.